bbmokhtari/django-translations/docs/reference/context.rst

       Delete the translations of the :class:`Context`\ 's :term:`purview` in a language.

-      Deletes the translations for the :attr:`translatable fields \
+      Deletes the translations for the :attr:`TranslatableMeta.fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       :class:`Context`\ 's :term:`purview` in a language.